Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Motivations to model higher-order modes for binary black holes

 The special case of equal-mass systems, $q = 1$, is discussed in the right panel of Fig.~\ref{fig:rel_amp_hm_spin}.
 Here we show the amplitude ratio between the $(\ell,m)$ mode and the dominant $(2,2)$ mode, both evaluated at their peak, as function of $\chi_A = (\chi_1-\chi_2)/2$ for modes with odd $m$ and as function of $\chi_S = (\chi_1 + \chi_2)/2$ for modes with even $m$.
 As discussed before, the modes with odd $m$ vanish for equal-mass, equal-spins configurations ($\chi_A = 0$) from symmetry arguments and, the amplitude ratio grows proportionally to $|\chi_A|$ for these modes.
 In particular, we note that in this case the $(2,1)$ mode behaves differently from the other modes, undergoing a much more significant growth in the amplitude ratio.
 Regarding the modes with even $m$, we notice that whereas the $(4,4)$ mode is nearly constant as function of $\chi_S$ in the spin range considered, the $(3,2)$ mode increases as a function of $\chi_S$ in the same range.
+The amplitude of the $(2,1)$ mode has a stronger dependence on the spins with respect to the other modes because in its PN expansion the spin term enters at a lower relative order (see Eqs.
+(38a)--(38i) in Ref.~\cite{Pan:2010hz}).
+A similar spin-dependence was found in Ref.~\cite{Kamaretsos:2012bs} for the amplitudes ratio $(A_{\ell m}/A_{2 2})$ of the quasi-normal mode oscillations.

 Finally, it is worth emphasizing that in understanding the relevance of subdominant modes for the observer, it is important to take into account the -2 spin-weighted spherical-harmonic factor $\tensor[_{-2}]{Y}{_{\ell m}}(\iota,\varphi_0)$ that enters Eq.~\eqref{eq:spHarmDec}, notably its dependence on the angles $(\iota,\varphi_0)$.
 Indeed, the -2 spin-weighted spherical harmonic associated to the dominant mode starts from a maximum in the face-on orientation ($\iota = 0$) and decreases to a minimum at edge-on ($\iota = \pi/2$).
 On the other hand, the spherical harmonics favour the higher-order modes with respect to the dominant one in orientations close to edge-on where ${ |\tensor[_{-2}]{Y}{_{\ell m}}(\iota \rightarrow \pi/2)|/|\tensor[_{-2}]{Y}{_{2 2}}(\iota \rightarrow \pi/2)| > 1}$.
 Furthermore, a direct inspection of the harmonic factor shows that the modes $(3,2),(4,3)$ are suppressed (i.e., ${ |\tensor[_{-2}]{Y}{_{\ell m}}(\iota)|/|\tensor[_{-2}]{Y}{_{2 2}}(\iota)| < 1}$) for a larger region in $\iota$ than for the modes $(3,3),(2,1),(4,4),(5,5)$.
 For this reason the contribution of the former to the gravitational polarizations is limited to a smaller number of orientations with respect to the latter.